bertreb/pimatic-deebot/README.md

 {
   email:        "The email address for your Deebots account"
   password:     "The password for your Deebots account"
-  countrycode:  "Your country code like 'DE'"
+  countrycode:  "Your country code like 'DE'
   debug:        "Debug mode.
 Writes debug messages to the Pimatic log, if set to true."
 }
 ```